 What else can you do to salvage your credit score post-bankruptcy?

-A credit builder loan can help you establish a strong payment history.
+A credit builder loan can help you build a better credit mix and establish a strong payment history.

 Here’s how it works: